mbcraft/piol/README.md

 Distribution :

 I hope you find this library useful.
-The library is now open source since i was not able to sell some licences for some bucks.
+The library is now open source and distributed with MIT license.

 -Marco